Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_Air-Cooled_BMC_and_Leaf_BMC_Switch_SNMP_Credentials.md

             }
             ```

-        1. Update the default credentials in `customizations.yaml` for REDS and HMS discovery to use.
+        1. Update the default credentials in `customizations.yaml` for HMS discovery to use.

             1. Specify the desired default Redfish credentials.